-Jeremy Hansen, a London-born astronaut, is set to make history next month as part of NASA’s Artemis II mission, which will send humans around the moon for the first time in more than 50 years.
+Canadian astronaut Jeremy Hansen is set to travel around the moon as part of NASA’s Artemis II mission, which will mark humanity’s first journey that far from Earth in more than 50 years.

 Canadian astronaut Jeremy Hansen is set to travel around the moon on NASA’s Artemis II mission.
 (Photo: Robert Markowitz/NASA JSC)